-When I first began laser hair removal sessions on my sideburns in early 2018, I had no clue what I was in for.
+When I first began laser hair removal sessions on my sideburns, I had no clue what I was in for.
 All I could think about was that, in the foreseeable future, I wouldn’t ever have to sit through painful threading appointments for my sideburns again—and that was a goddamn miracle, as far as I was concerned.

 For the record: Body hair is perfectly natural, wherever it is.
 My decision to first begin threading my sideburns and subsequently laser them off was a personal one for me, just as it would be for anyone else.
 (In my case, for instance, I primarily made this decision due to the simple fact I am too lazy to continue to get threaded every few weeks.)
 Of course, I quickly found out just exactly what it’s like to get laser hair removal on your face—and there were a few unexpected things I discovered.
 Keep scrolling for all the details.